sebderhy/video-superres/README.md

 ## Next steps
 * Try to use an RNN ?
-* Any idea welcome !!
+* Any idea is welcome !!

-## Screenshots of Current Results
+## Screenshots of First Results
 Here are screenshots of initial results I obtained so far on a test video
 ![res1](https://github.com/sebderhy/VideoEnhancement/blob/master/images/vid-enh-pic1.PNG "Comparison Image 1")
 ![res2](https://github.com/sebderhy/VideoEnhancement/blob/master/images/vid-enh-pic2.PNG "Comparison Image 2")